apache/datafusion/benchmarks/queries/clickbench/README.md

 ### Q3: What is the income distribution for users in specific regions

-**Question**: "What regions and social networks have the highest variance of parameter price
+**Question**: "What regions and social networks have the highest variance of parameter price?"

 **Important Query Properties**: STDDEV and VAR aggregation functions, GROUP BY multiple small ints